ppy/osu-wiki/wiki/Tournaments/VTSS/1/en.md

 ### Registration

 1. Registered before September 19th, 2021.
-2. Be in between #50,000 and #200,000 in osu! ranking in Bancho (official osu! server) by the time registration ends.
+2. All participants must be ranked between #50,000 and #200,000 in osu! by the time registration ends.
 3. Multiaccounting/cheating is prohibited.
 4. Violation of registration rules will result in immediate disqualification from the tournament.
 5. There is no limit to how many players can play in the tournament.
-6. If a player's rank goes beyond #50,000 or below #200,000 in osu! ranking, they will still be allowed to play in the tournament.
+6. If a player's osu! rank goes beyond #50,000 or below #200,000, they will still be allowed to play in the tournament.
 A player's rank only matters during registration period until September 19th, 2021.
 7. Tournament hosts hold the right to eject a player from the competition at their own discretion.

 ### Competition format